alexng353/pypresence-stock-updater/README.md

 [stocks]
 stock1 = btc-usd
 ```
+### Important!
+Make sure your `config.ini` file is in the same directory as your rpc.py!
+Otherwise the app will not read the config properly.

 Add the two images for the stocks you want to track, or use [this image](https://github.com/alexng353-new/pypresence-stock-updater/tree/main/assets/stonk.jpg) for single-rpc and a custom image of your choice.